NghiaDangTran/SystemDesign/01.Design Rate Limiter/readme.md

 Requirements:

-- Server side API (Good Question: implement at API Gateway Or Server side)
+- Server side API (Good Question: implement at Client Side or API Gateway Or Server side)
 - support different sets of throttle rule
 - handle a large number of requests.
 - in a distributed environment